apache/systemds/bin/Readme.md

 ```

 #### Using Intel MKL native instructions
-To use the MKL acceleration download and install the latest MKL libtary from [1]
+To use the MKL acceleration download and install the latest MKL library from [1]